Soccer -Spain's LaLiga soccer clubs OK CVC's 2.1 bln euro capital injection | Business

 Soccer -Spain's LaLiga soccer clubs OK CVC's 2.1 bln euro capital injection

-During a LaLiga General Assembly, 37 clubs voted in favour of the deal, while Real Madrid, Barcelona, Athletic Bilbao and Ibiza voted against, and one club abstained.
+During a LaLiga General Assembly, 37 clubs voted in favour of the deal, while Real Madrid, Barcelona, Athletic Bilbao and Ibiza voted against, and one club abstained, the source told Reuters.
+At least 32 of the 42 teams from the Spanish first and second divisions needed to back the deal to get it through.

+Goldman Sachs will contribute with a portion of the funds that CVC will invest in the Spanish football league and recover over 50 years, sources from LaLiga and the fund had said.
+A source close to Real Madrid told Reuters that the club will begin legal action against LaLiga as they threatened to do after they announced their objection in August.

 ($1 = 0.8869 euros)